go-to-k/cls3/README.md

 ### Deletion of Table Buckets for S3 Tables

 The `-t | --tableBucketsMode` option allows you to delete the Table Buckets for S3 Tables.

 In this mode, operation across regions is not possible, but only in **one region**.
 You can specify the region with the `-r` option.

+### Deletion of Vector Buckets for S3 Vectors

+The `-V | --vectorBucketsMode` option allows you to delete the Vector Buckets for S3 Vectors.

+In this mode, operation across regions is not possible, but only in **one region**.
+You can specify the region with the `-r` option.